-The first result is a new, testable prediction implied by our model.
+The first result is a new and testable prediction implied by our model.
 The link between career concerns and long-term return reversals associated with institutional herding has not been explored in the empirical literature.
-While several studies on the effects of contractual incentives in the mutual fund industry focus on the link between the performance of mutual fund managers and their risk-taking attitudes (Brown, Harlow, and Starks 1996; Chevalier and Ellison 1997, 1999), there is no direct evidence on the impact of career concerns on the prices of stocks traded by career-concerned managers.
+While several studies on the effects of contractual incentives in the mutual fund industry focus on the link between the performance of mutual fund managers and their risk-taking attitudes (Brown, Harlow, and Starks (1996), Chevalier and Ellison (1997, 1999)), there is no direct evidence on the price impact of career concerns for the stocks traded by career-concerned managers.

-The second result finds support in the research of Dasgupta, Prat, and Verardo (forthcoming), who show that the degree of asset mispricing (measured by the magnitude of long-term return reversals) is larger for stocks characterized by a longer sequence of institutional buying or selling.
+The second result finds support in the evidence of Dasgupta, Prat, and Verardo (forthcoming), who show that the degree of asset mispricing (measured by the magnitude of long-term return reversals) is larger for stocks characterized by a longer sequence of institutional buying or selling.
 They estimate a significantly negative relationship between future two-year stock returns and the number of consecutive quarters during which institutions buy or sell a given stock.

-Next, we turn to the short-term return, which we define as follows:
+Next we turn to the short-term return, which we define as follows:

-$$STR_t = \frac{E_t (p{t+1}) - p_t^a}{p_t^a}.$$ (5)
+$$STR_t = \frac{E_t \left(p{t+1} \right) - p_t^a}{p_t^a}$$

-We can now state two relevant properties of the short-term return.
+We can now state two relevant properties of the short-term return:

-Proposition 5.
-The magnitude of the positive short-term return following an institutional buy herd is higher when there are more institutional traders and, for assets with sufficient institutional trade, declines as herding becomes more persistent.
-Formally, ST R_t increases in η and, for high enough η , decreases in $E_t(v)$.
+Proposition 5 The magnitude of the positive short-term return following an institutional buy herd is higher when there are more institutional traders and, for assets with sufficient institutional trade, declines as herding becomes more persistent.
+Formally, STR_t increases in η and, for η high enough, decreases in $E_t(v)$.

-This indicates that the positive short-term return following an institutional buy sequence is higher for stocks characterized by higher institutional trading.
-Moreover, as institutional buying becomes more persistent over time, the magnitude of the expected short-term return decreases.
+This result indicates that the positive short-term return following an institutional buy sequence is higher for stocks characterized by higher institutional trading.
+Moreover, as institutional buying becomes more persistent over time, the magnitude of the expected shortterm return decreases.
 This is the opposite of what happens with long-term reversals.

-The first result can be indirectly related to the evidence on herding and shortterm returns documented in Wermers (1999) and Sias (2004).
+The first result can be indirectly related to the evidence on herding and short-term returns documented in Wermers (1999) and Sias (2004).
 Both papers find a positive correlation between the fraction of institutions buying a stock in a given quarter and the stock's returns in the following one or two quarters.
-Sias (2004) shows that the correlation between current herding and future short-term returns is higher when herding is measured among stocks having a minimum number of institutional traders (e.g., at least 5, 10, or 20).
+Sias (2004) shows that the correlation between current herding and future short-term returns is larger when herding is measured among stocks having a minimum number of institutional traders (e.g. at least 5, 10, or 20 traders).

-The second result in Proposition 5, which links the positive association between herding and short-term returns to the persistence of institutional trading, represents a new, testable prediction generated by our model.
+The second result in proposition 5, linking the positive association between herding and short-term returns to the persistence of institutional trading, represents a new testable prediction generated by our model.

-2.3 Trading Volume, Mispricing, and Momentum
+3.3 Trading Volume, Mispricing, and Momentum

-On the basis of the implications generated by our model, we are able to analyze the link between market acivity, mispricing, and return continuation.
-Taken together, these additional results constitute a rational "institutional" channel to further our understanding of some relevant interrelationships in financial markets.
+Our model generates several implications that allow us to analyze the link between market acivity, mispricing, and return continuation.
+Taken together, these additional results offer a rational "institutional" channel to further our understanding of some relevant interrelationships in financial markets.
+We comment on these relationships in this section.

-Proposition 6.
-In asset markets dominated by institutional traders, high trading volume is associated with increasing mispricing.
-Formally, (i) $Pr(LTR{t+1} > LTR_t | l{t+1} \neq 0)$ is increasing in η and converges to 1 as $\eta \rightarrow 1$; (ii) For high enough η , $l{t+1} = 0$ implies that $LTR{t+1} < LTR_t$.15
+Proposition 6 In asset markets dominated by institutional traders, high trading volume is associated with increasing mispricing.
+Formally: (i) $\Pr(LTR{t+1} > LTR_t | l{t+1} \neq 0)$ is increasing in η and converges to 1 as $\eta \rightarrow 1$; (ii) For high enough η , $l{t+1} = 0$ implies that $LTR{t+1} < LTR_t$.15